Vince Power: Biography

+In December 1996, Power opened a bar on Kilburn High Road.
+Initially known as Zincbar and Zn, it had to change its name after Terence Conran won a trademark case.
+His nearby Power's Bar, a pub and music venue, was managed by his son until it closed in September 2013 after 18 years.

 Between 2001 and 2005, Power saw a significant share dilution of his holding in MFG, in return for him receiving payments of at least £13m.
 By May 2021, he had bought and become involved in the running of Dingwalls in Camden using his management vehicle PowerHaus.

 Personal life

 Power was the father to eight children.
 He had moved to London and had worked lived in the capital for most of his life.
 He died on 9 March 2024, at the age of 76.